Sueharu Fukami: Work

 The distinctive pale-blue qinbai glazing became of fascination of Fukami's and his aesthetic signature.
 The artist states: "In the simplest terms, to my mind, the beauty of qingbai glaze went beyond whether the form was good or bad.
 It was just beautiful.
 At that point [work prior to 1974], it was really a period when I had become more sincere in my work and was truly anguished.
 But here I had discovered a different world that I could sense without reservation was truly beautiful and realized that I should press forward with it."
-The technique originates in the 11th-century Song dynasty, in China's Jingdezhen city of Jianxi province, characteristically know for producing clear white porcelain bodies with pale blue glaze.
+The technique originates in the 11th-century Song dynasty, in China's Jingdezhen city of Jianxi province, characteristically known for producing clear white porcelain bodies with pale blue glaze.
 For Fukami, the quality of qingbai glaze symbolizes "the place where the sky and sea meet, the 'something' that is heading out into the ocean's horizon."
 Fukami's own practice adapts the colored glaze's sense of sharpness with a thinning of the glaze at the piece's edges to reveal a gradient whiteness of the porcelain.
 Fukami's pieces combine historical techniques with minimalist, spontaneous forms, pushing the medium of porcelain into abstracted and contemporary territory.
 His work makes a clear break from other Japanese ceramic movements of the mid-twentieth century such as the mingei folk movement promoted by such artists as Hamada Shōji, instead harkening back to dynastic Chinese aesthetics unrelated to his Japanese background.
 The titles of Fukami's works often express poetic associations with natural phenomena, such as Landscape over the Horizon (Senjō no kei), In the Sky Far Away I (Tenkū Haruka I), and Moment of Silence (Seijaku no toki).
 Their compositions sometimes evoke rolling ocean waves, architectural objects, or papery curved forms in flight.